Representing Disability in English and Greek Legal Discourse

 |

 Τhe assumption is that the two texts (the EN and GR version), which are indicative of the language used by various international instruments, issued at that point, suggest that the disabled people are somewhat separate from the remaining population. Τhis is conveyed by the item ‘normal individual’ which actually segregates the disabled persons from the remaining populace, by further implying that their condition is not normal.
 The English version may gloss over disability by the term ‘disabled persons’, but the Greek version seems more aware of a medical interpretation of disability, by explaining the range of types of disabilities referred to, in terms of options like ‘σοβαρότητα των μειονεκτημάτων και ανικανοτήτων τους’ (the severity of their disadvantages and inabilities).
-Besides, the term mentally retarded (literally rendered in Greek) is highly offensive and impolite towards the disabled, attacking their positive face (Brown and Levinson 1978/1987)[2].
+Besides, the term 'mentally retarded' (literally rendered in Greek) is highly offensive and impolite towards the disabled, attacking their positive face (Brown and Levinson 1978/1987)[2].
 Another shift between the two versions is the shift of the deictic adjective (EN ‘those’ → GR ‘these’): in English see ‘those rights’ assuming some distance and, in Greek, see ‘these persons’, which implies proximity: interpersonal proximity is a positive politeness trait and Greek nowadays tends to show a tendency for positive politeness strategies, in interaction (Sifianou 1992), in contrast to English which shows a tendency for using negative politeness strategies, indicating that it favours interpersonal distance.

 In theoretical terms, this point of view aligns with the morals of medical sociology, a theory that was dominant in the decades preceding the 1990’s (when the social model of disability emerged) and focused on the medicalization of disability that treats disability as a deviance from the norm, as a merely individual matter that impedes the persons due to their medical impairments.
 As Linton (1998) and Linton and Bérubé (1998) suggest addressing disability as a merely personal condition does not offer a comprehensive perception of disability: